-A doctor of podiatric medicine, commonly called a podiatrist, diagnoses, treats, and helps prevent injuries and health conditions in the lower extremities.
+A doctor of podiatric medicine, commonly referred to as a podiatrist, diagnoses, treats, and helps prevent injuries and health conditions affecting the lower extremities.
 All podiatrists are licensed as experts in caring for foot conditions.
 In some areas, this licensure may also include treatment of the lower legs and ankle areas.

 How Does Someone Become A Podiatrist?

 While podiatrists follow a different education plan than medical doctors, their education is very similar.
 They are required to complete a pre-med accredited degree, usually focusing on biology.
 After undergraduate school, they must complete a four-year degree at an approved podiatric school.
-Currently, the American Podiatric Medical Association (APMA) recognizes nine schools as approved for studying podiatry.
-Upon completing their podiatry school degree, doctors studying podiatry must complete a three-year residency at a hospital.
+Currently, the American Podiatric Medical Association (APMA) recognizes nine schools as approved for the study of podiatry.
+Upon completing their podiatry school degree, podiatry students are required to complete a three-year residency at a hospital.
 This residency allows them to interact with other medical care teams and staff.
-This gives them a more comprehensive range of experience before progressing to a dedicated podiatry clinic or hospital area.
+This provides them with a more comprehensive range of experience before progressing to a dedicated podiatry clinic or hospital setting.

-After residency, a podiatry student must pass the National Board Exams and then be licensed by their state to practice podiatry.
-Although a podiatrist is not technically a medical doctor, they are recognized as physicians by the United States, because of their rigorous and dedicated education before going into practice.
-Podiatrists must also renew their state licensure periodically, and some states require continuing education as well.
+After completing residency, a podiatry student must pass the National Board Examinations and then obtain a license from their state to practice podiatry.
+Although a podiatrist is not technically a medical doctor, they are recognized as physicians by the United States due to their rigorous and dedicated education before entering practice.
+Podiatrists must also renew their state licensure periodically, and some states require them to complete continuing education as well.

-While all podiatrists are licensed to care for feet, some also choose specialties like sports medicine or pediatrics as a subset of their podiatry practice.
+While all podiatrists are licensed to care for feet, some also choose to specialize in areas such as sports medicine or pediatrics as a subset of their podiatry practice.
 If they wish, a doctor of podiatric medicine can obtain advanced certification as a surgeon after their podiatry education.

 What Does A Podiatrist Do?